-Albus was pleased to see that the Ravenclaws had Defence Against the Dark Arts first, though less pleased to see it was with the Slytherins.
-Despite what his father had said about his nakesake, he wasn’t exactly pleased at the thought of making a fool of himself in front of Scorpius Malfoy
+Albus was pleased to see that the Ravenclaws had Defence Against the Dark Arts first, though less pleased that it was with the Slytherins.
+Despite what his father'd said about his nakesake, he wasn’t exactly pleased at the thought of making a fool of himself in front of Scorpius Malfoy

 “Come on, Albus,” Rose said.
 “We can’t be late for our first class.”

 “Good morning,” a middle aged witch greeted them as they entered the classroom.
 “My name is Professor Jones and over the course of your years at Hogwarts, I will be teaching you to defend yourselves from a vast number of Dark Creatures and many different varieties of Dark Magic.”